A-Kamran/SemanticHadithKG/Competency Questions and SPARQL Queries.md

 ```

-13.Search a hadith where the chain has Narrator_A and Narrator_B but not Narrator_C and matn includes TOPIC_A and LOCATION_B.
+13. Search a hadith where the chain has Narrator_A and Narrator_B but not Narrator_C and matn includes TOPIC_A and LOCATION_B.
 ```

 ```
-14.What is the number of hadith by TOPIC narrated by Narrator_A?
+14. What is the number of hadith by TOPIC narrated by Narrator_A?
 ```

 ```
-16.Search a hadith of type 'mauquf' from Narrator_A.
+16. Search a hadith of type 'mauquf' from Narrator_A.
 ```

 ```